-Council shall exercise its control in respect of the following matters:
+In regard to Rule 4.7.2 (ii)(a)(vi), Council shall exercise its control in respect of the following matters:

-1. The provision of adequate network utility services (given the intended use of the allotment) and in particular the location, design and construction of these services, including water supply, wastewater disposal, power and telecommunications.

-- 2. Subdivision design including the shape and arrangement of allotments and road alignment and design to: - Facilitate convenient, safe, efficient and easy access for vehicles, pedestrians and cyclists. - Facilitate the safe and efficient operation and the economic provision of roading and network utility services to secure an appropriate, integrated and planned development. - 3.
-The extent of earthworks to not exceed that required for access and a building platform. - 4.
-Contouring of land to be undertaken either for geotechnical and/or aesthetic reasons. - 5.
-Methods to mitigate potential surface flooding issues including consideration of the establishment of a minimum floor height for future residential dwellings. - a.
-The establishment of a minimum floor height for future residential dwellings; and - b.
-The location of building platforms with respect to waterbodies and flood risk; and - 6.
+- 1. The information, components and matters listed in Rule 4.7.2(ii)(a)(vi) - 2.
+The provision of adequate network utility services (given the intended use of the allotment) and in particular the location, design and construction of these services, including water supply, wastewater disposal, power and telecommunications. - 3.
+Subdivision design including the shape, size and arrangement of allotments and road alignment. - 4.
+The extent of earthworks. - 5.
+Methods to mitigate potential surface flooding issues including consideration of the establishment of a minimum floor height for future residential dwellings. - 6.
 The provision of or contribution to the open space and recreational needs of the community. - 7.
-Lighting for roads and other public or communal spaces where proposed. - 8.
+Lighting for public or communal spaces where proposed. - 8.
 The site-specific ground conditions and suitability of the site for a building, and whether development on the site should be restricted to parts of the site - 9.
 Any financial contributions necessary for the purposes set out in Section 15 of this Plan. - 10.
 Any amalgamations or easements that are appropriate. - 11.
 Any other matters provided for in Section 220 of the Act.